A simple gluten-free pumpkin cake topped with a delicious maple cream cheese frosting.

 - Transfer batter to the prepared pan, spreading into an even layer.

 - Bake until a toothpick inserted into the center of the cake comes out clean, 55 to 60 minutes.
 Remove from oven and cool for 10 minutes in the pan on a wire rack.
-Gently flip the cake out onto the rack and cool completely.
+Gently flip the cake out onto the rack and cool completely, about 30 minutes.